Paperspace/paperspace-node/scripts.md

 Similarly, if you would like to disable this functionality, simply remove the script located at /var/lib/cloud/scripts/per-boot/fetch-and-execute-startup-script.sh.

-See below for a sample startup script that will install and run docker on an ubuntu 16.04 system:
+Here is a sample startup script that will install and run docker on an ubuntu 16.04 system:

 ```
 if [ -f /etc/firstrun ]; then